la2050/archive/_organizations/the-ojai-foundation.md

   year_submitted:
     - '2016'
     - '2015'
-title: The Ojai Foundation
+original_project_ids:
+  - '6102252'
+original_project_titles:
+  - >-
+    Community Circle Space Initiative: Creating a place and sharing a process for authentic connection
 extrapolated_project_ids:
   - '6102252'
   - '5102308'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - >-
     Community Circle Space Initiative: Creating a place and sharing a process for authentic connection
   - 'Council in Schools: Building Council Cultures and Spaces at 6 LA Schools'
-original_project_titles:
-  - >-
-    Community Circle Space Initiative: Creating a place and sharing a process for authentic connection
-original_project_ids:
-  - '6102252'

 ---